Rights and Responsibilities

 Students may choose to make student account payments in the following ways as shown at the following website: www.plu.edu/payments/.

-All students must have their account paid in full (less any financial aid accepted and/or completed) by August 25th for Fall Semester and the 25th of December for J-Term and Spring Semester.
+All students must have their account paid in full (less any financial aid accepted and/or completed) by the 25th of August for Fall Semester, the 25th of December for J-term and the 25th of January for Spring Semester.
 Payment for summer is due the first day of Summer Term, Session One.
 If you are signed up for the TMS Monthly Payment Plan, your plan must be current.

 Questions regarding the student bill should be directed to Student Financial Services.
 If you believe an error has occurred, the University must be contacted in writing within 60 days of the statement date of the first bill on which the error appeared.
 After 60 days it is presumed that there were no errors and the billing was correct.

 All students who have applied to graduate must have their student account paid in full before they can be cleared for graduation.
 Students with an owing balance are required to contact the Student Financial Services for assistance.
 Transcripts and diplomas will not be released until the student account is paid in full.